grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 {{< figure src="figure-question.svg" position="center" caption="The Intersection Problem" >}}

 The first idea most people would probably have is to repeatedly extend the ray[^2] a small amount and stop when it hits a wall.
-This is problematic because when extending the ray we might skip over the wall and miss it entirely.
+This is problematic because we might skip over the wall entirely when extending the ray.
-If the ray does hit the wall correctly it will have very low accuracy because it won't know exactly where the wall started, just that it landed in one.
+And if the ray does hit the wall correctly it will have very low accuracy because it won't know exactly where the wall started, just that it landed in one.

 {{< figure src="figure-naive.svg" position="center" caption="The Naive Solution" >}}